 These traditional methods are geared toward couples — generally couples with children.
 Single people without children generally have little or no insurance need.
 Single people with children can also use the needs approach to determine the appropriate amount of life insurance based upon their wishes.
 It just might require a little extra number crunching.

 Nor do these methods consider other uses of life insurance, such as for estate planning.
 Generally, those decisions are made in conjunction with a trusted adviser.

 Determining the need is necessary before determining what type of insurance you should have.
 Many needs, such as education funding, are temporary — eventually, it’s no longer something you need to pay for.
-Term life insurance (through companies such as Ethos and Haven Life) is perfect for temporary needs.
+Term life insurance is perfect for temporary needs.

 That said, having a good handle on what level of coverage you have will allow you to work on what type or types of coverage make the most financial sense in your particular situation.